Distributional neural networks for electricity price forecasting: The distributional deep neural network (DDNN) model

-We assume that the reader is familiar with and understands the concept of multilayer perceptron (MLP).
-In this section, we shortly remind the definition and mathematics behind it to underline the difference between the MLP with point and probabilistic multivariate output layers.
+We assume that the reader is familiar with and understands the concept of the (feed-forward) deep neural networks (DNN).
+In this section, we briefly recall the definition and the mathematics behind it to underline the difference between the DNN with point and probabilistic output layers.